realworldocaml/book/en/02-guided-tour.md

 #### The `List` module

-Core comes with a `List` module that has a rich collection of functions for working with lists.
+Core comes with a `List` module that has a rich collection of functions for working with OCaml's singly-linked list data structure.
 We can access values from within a module by using dot-notation.
 Here, for example, is how we compute the length of a list.

 ```ocaml
 # List.length languages;;